DeannaCarina/StarTrekTimeLoop/README.md

 <img src="assets/documents/readme-images/wavereport.png"><br>

 ### Performance Testing
 Below is the report generated from lighthouse via Chrome DevTools for the desktop website, I am happy that the performance and accesibility scores are high, however would have liked a higher score on performance.
-I'm not sure why this particular score was so low, but given that I used a pre-made template it could potentially have something to do with that.
+I'm not sure why this particular score was so low, but given that I used a pre-made template it could potentially have something to do with that. <br>
 <img src="assets/documents/readme-images/lighthouse.png"><br>

 ### Bugs & Fixes